bhoptee/trueman-chiro/src/pages/about.md

       - type: feature_item
         content: >-
           At Vantage Chiropractic we're about getting you back to what you want to do.
 Whether that’s sports, hobbies or just everyday life.
 We’re functionally orientated, meaning that we’re looking to improve how your body is working through:

+          -Identifying and understanding your goals

           -Movement assessment and screening

           -Integrating treatment techniques to promote faster recovery

           -Individualised rehabilitation & exercise prescription

+          Through our expert knowledge and experience we can provide you the vantage point of a route to recovery and to improved performance in activity.
         image: /images/vantage-1.jpg
 template: landing
 ---